 As per IPCC’s report (UN’s Climate Change related department), the burning of fossil fuels and heat production is the biggest culprit .

-A World watch study on GHG emissions estimated that almost 50% of the total greenhouse gas emissions could be attributed to agricultural practices .
+However, one particular study from world watch claimed that the above agricultural related emission estimates were modest and as per their research, almost 50% of the total greenhouse gas emissions could be attributed to agricultural practices .

 Emissions as per agricultural items

 The below graph indicates the greenhouse emissions (expressed in kg CO2-eq) for producing a single kg of protein of the following food items